yecril71pl/cpp-docs.pl-pl/docs/standard-library/match-results-class.md

 ### <a name="parameters"></a>Parametry

-`right` Match_results — obiekt wymiany.
+*prawy* match_results — obiekt do wymiany.

 ### <a name="remarks"></a>Uwagi

-Funkcja członkowska zamienia zawartość `*this` i `right` w czasie stała i nie zgłaszają wyjątki.
+Funkcja elementu członkowskiego zamienia zawartości `*this` i *prawo* w czasie stała i nie zgłasza wyjątków.

 ### <a name="example"></a>Przykład